CJ Jeep History (1970-1986)

 For 1972, A new box-frame, featuring six cross-members for rigidity, was lengthened by 3" to accommodate American Motor's six-cylinder engine.
 Fenders and hood were also lengthened.
 The CJ5 wheelbase (hub to hub) was now 81" and the CJ6 wheelbase measured 101".
 Transmission choices were upgraded to a T14A or T15 three-speed, or T18 four-speed manual transmission.

 Other upgrades on the Jeep CJ included a full-floating Dana-30 front axle and heavier Dana-44 rear axle.
 Both front and rear axles were solid and suspended with leaf springs.
 Larger 11-inch drum brakes were fitted, as well as an improved steering system.

 In 1970, the Renegade I was introduced.
 The Renegade II followed in 1971, and by 1972, it was simply Renegade.
 By 1974, it was separate model in the Jeep CJ lineup.

-With dozens of available options and a wild stripe pattern, the Super Jeep CJ model was first offered in 1973, and again in 1975 and 1976.
-The 1973 Super Jeep came with chrome bumpers, white steel-wheels, and the 304ci V8 engine.
+With dozens of available options and a wild stripe pattern, the Super Jeep CJ model was first offered in 1973, then again in 1975 and 1976.
+The 1973 Super Jeep came with chrome bumpers, white steel wheels, and a 304ci V8 engine.

 1976 Jeep CJ5